acotis/holier-than-thou/README.md

 # Description

-This tool generates head-to-head performance reports for comparing two users' submissions to [code.golf](https://code.golf/).
+This tool generates head-to-head performance reports for comparing two users' standings on [code.golf](https://code.golf/).
 The reports look like this:

 ![A scoreboard comparing the performance of a golfer named "acotis" to a golfer named "JayXon". acotis has one win, JayXon has 77 wins, and there are 10 draws.](screenshot.png)